 Once selected to a team, participants have 48 hours to complete the Branch Out Participant Emergency Information form online.

-- Teams recruiting this Fall: SPIMA, KSVP, Outreach 360, W&M Haiti Compact, Global Village Project
+- Teams recruiting this spring: Outreach360, KSVP, W&M Haiti Compact, W&M Students for Belize Education, AIDSTanzania

 All applicants must read this carefully.
 Failure to abide by the outlined process will disqualify your application.